Living Planet Index

 To calculate an LPI, a generalised additive modelling framework is used to determine the underlying trend in each population time-series (Collen et al. 2009; Loh et al. 2005).
 Average rates of change are then calculated and aggregated to the species level.
 For the global LPI, the method of aggregation has recently been revised to include a weighting system which gives trends from more species-rich systems, realms and groups more weight in the final index (McRae et al. 2017).

 The global trend

-The global LPI as presented in the Living Planet Report 2018 (Figure 1) shows that a subset of 16,704 populations of 4,005 species has declined by 60% in abundance between 1970 and 2014.
-The Living Planet Report 2018 results indicate that species are faring much worse in freshwater systems and in tropical realms.
-Freshwater populations declined by an average of 83%, while realms - large regions separated by major barriers to plant and animal migration and therefore characterized by distinct assemblages of species - declined by between 23% and 89%, with the Neotropical and Indo-Pacific realms showing the steepest declines (89% and 64%, respectively).
+The global LPI as presented in the Living Planet Report 2020 (Figure 1) shows that a subset of 20,811 populations of 4,392 species has declined by an average 68% in abundance between 1970 and 2016.
+The Living Planet Report 2020 results indicate that species are faring much worse in freshwater systems and in tropical regions.
+Freshwater populations declined by an average of 84%, while IPBES regions declined by between 24% and 94%, with Latin America & Caribbean and Africa showing the steepest declines (94% and 65%, respectively).

-Figure 1: The global LPI shows a 60% decline between 1970 and 2014.
-The white line shows the index values and the shaded areas represent the 95% confidence limits surrounding the trend (WWF/ZSL 2018)
+Figure 1: Figure 1: The global LPI shows a 68% average decline between 1970 and 2016.
+The white line shows the index values and the shaded areas represent the 95% confidence limits surrounding the trend (WWF/ZSL 2020)